 Cravings during pregnancy are uncontrollable.
 In an ongoing study in Baby Center, large cravings have an apparent link to what nutrients the body needs.

 Unless what she’s craving is truly harmful, don’t stop her from getting what she wants.
 Most women now would have done their homework about what they can and cannot eat.
 The rule of thumb is always to keep everything in moderation.
 So if she says she wants a cup of coffee, just get her some already.
 P.S.
-It’s okay to have less than 200 mg per day.
+It’s okay to have less than 200 mg of coffee per day.

 Also: don’t get from her food if she didn’t offer to share it. 😉